unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

     Controller
         Applies an :term:`input` to a :term:`plant` to drive the difference between a :term:`reference` and :term:`output`, or :term:`error`, to zero.

+    Control Law
+        A mathematical formula that generates :term:`input`\s to drive a :term:`system` to a desired :term:`state`.

     Error
         :term:`Reference` minus an output or state.